 Information Science and Technology

-Information science and technology (IS&T) offers an M.S. degree program.
+The Department of Business and Information Technology offers a M.S. in information science and technology (IS&T).
 Information technology has transformed every aspect of our economy and society.
-Rapid spread of technology has generated the need for highly trained professionals to implement and maintain information systems.
-The M.S. in information science and technology is designed to educate students in the design, development, and successful application of information systems in organizations.
+Rapid spread of technology has generated the need for highly trained professionals to implement and maintain information systems and other technologies.
+The AACSB accredited M.S. in information science and technology is designed to educate students in the design, development, and successful application of information systems and other technologies in organizations.
+A large number of computing languages and special-purpose software tools are available on various platforms.

 Financial Assistance